openhwgroup/programs/Project-Descriptions-and-Plans/MCU-Verilator-Model/verilator-modeling-pl.md

 See [External dependencies](#external-dependencies).

-All components created for this project will use Apache 2 license.
+All components created standalone for this project will use Apache 2 license.
+All components which build on existing open source software will use the license of the source software.

-- Generated Verilator models.
+- Generated Verilator models (Eclipse Public Licene).
-- Standalone model software wrapping the Verilator model.
+- Standalone model software wrapping the Verilator model (Apache 2 License)
+- Embdebug (GPLv3 with exception)
-- Target module for Embdebug.
+- Target module for Embdebug (Apache 2 License).
-- UART, LED and GPIO models.
-- Scripts to drive "smoke test" flow and create Verilator models.

 ## Description of initial code contribution, if required

+Embedebug is an open source debug server capable of supporting both GDB and LLDB and written by Embecosm.

 ## Repository structure

-- Verilator modeling is part of the [`core-v-mcu`](https://github.com/openhwgroup/core-v-mcu) repository.
+- X-Heep is a standalone project from the Embedded Systems Laboratory (ESL) at École Polytechnique Fédérale de Lausanne (EPFL) ([`x-heep`](https://github.com/esl-epfl/x-heep) repository).
-- Embdebug target will need a separate repository.
+- Embdebug is a standalone project from Embecosm ([`embdebug`](https://github.com/embecosm/embdebug) repository
+- the Embedebug target modules for CORE-V are hosted by the OpenHW Group ([`embdebug-target-core-v`](https://github.com/openhwgroup/embdebug-target-core-v) repository).

 ## Project distribution model